thumbnail image

 Major: Environmental Studies

-Why UNICEF: Previous experience working with UNICEF Costa Rica (published my children’s book on single-use plastic) and very interested in early environmental education.
+Why UNICEF: I have previously worked with UNICEF Costa Rica (published my children’s book on single-use plastic) and I'm very interested in early environmental education!

 Gloria Kim